gpfister/gp-nrf-ble-blinky/README.md

 ## Test BLE

-To test, use an app like `LightBlue` to scan for a device named `gp-nrf52840` which advertises the service `fefb5d60-994e-4d19-be43-d7849a807198`.
+To test, use an app like `LightBlue` to scan for a device named `Greg's nRF52840 Blinky` which advertises the service `fefb5d60-994e-4d19-be43-d7849a807198`.

 ## References